What is Group B Strep?

 Streptococcus is a bacteria that lives in different parts of the body.
-A particular type of streptococcus, called Group B Streptococcus or GBS, is commonly found in the bowels and vaginas of healthy women.
-Overall, approximately 15-25% of pregnant women carry GBS.
+A strain of streptococcus, called Group B Strep or GBS for short, is often found in the bowels and vaginas of healthy women.
+Around 15-25% of pregnant women carry GBS.

 Sometimes it can cause a urinary tract infection.
 If GBS is detected in the urine of a pregnant woman, it should be treated with a course of oral antibiotics, whether or not the woman has any symptoms.

-In mothers who are carrying GBS at the time of delivery, there is a small risk that their baby will catch the bacteria as the baby passes through the vagina.
+In mothers who are carrying Group B Strep at the time of delivery, there is a small risk that their baby will catch the bacteria as the baby passes through the vagina.
 This risk depends on the gestational age (premature babies are at far higher risk), the length of time a woman’s waters have been broken and whether the woman develops a fever during labour.

 A newborn baby’s immune system is less mature than that of a healthy adult.
 GBS can make newborn babies extremely sick.
 Serious GBS infections, including sepsis and meningitis, affect 1 in 1000 Australian babies.